 10 Thought Provoking Poems About Life, Desires, Struggles, And Resilience

-3| Dead Witch Walking by Kim Harrison | Urban Fantasy, Mystery, Horror
+3| Dead Witch Walking by Kim Harrison | Published: 2004

-for a magical visit to modern-day Cincinnati, OH, US.
+One of the best Urban Fantasy, Mystery, & Horror books about witches for a magical visit to modern-day Cincinnati, OH, US.

-This is the book you should pick up if you want a good urban fantasy with plenty of violence, magical creatures, and complex and fun characters.
+This is the book you should pick up if you want a good urban fantasy with plenty of violence, magical creatures, and complex and fun witchy characters.